-Temple Stoellinger joined the University of Wyoming in 2013.
-Temple has a dual appointment at the Haub School of Environment and Natural Resources where she is an Assistant Professor, and the College of Law where she is the Co-Director of the Center for Law and Energy Resources in the Rockies.
+Temple Stoellinger is a PERC senior fellow.
+She joined the University of Wyoming in 2013.
+Temple has a dual appointment at the Haub School of Environment and Natural Resources where she is an assistant professor, and the College of Law where she is the co-director of the Center for Law and Energy Resources in the Rockies.
+She has also been appointed as a trustee-at-large of the Foundation for Natural Resources and Energy Law.
+Temple was a PERC Lone Mountain fellow in 2023.

 Prior to working for the WCCA, Temple worked in the Projects and Technology Legal Department for Shell, International B.V. at their world headquarters in the Netherlands.
 From 2004-2010 Temple served as a natural resource analyst and advisor to Wyoming Governor Dave Freudenthal where she had the opportunity to work on a wide variety of energy and natural resource issues of statewide, regional, and national significance.